tannvdts/react-draft-wysiwyg-input-workspace/packages/react-draft-wysiwyg-input/README.md

 # Usage
 > `import {RichTextInput} from '@tonz/react-draft-wysiwyg-input'`
+>
 > `import '@tonz/react-draft-wysiwyg-input/style.css';`

+You can import css from `@tonz/react-draft-wysiwyg-input/style.css` or from `react-draft-wysiwyg/dist/react-draft-wysiwyg.css`

 # Use Case
 When you using `react-draft-wysiwyg` in your form, you cannot handle it as uncontrolled input.